CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/EPFL-runai-setup/README.md

 in `~/.config/JetBrains/RemoteDev-PY/_opt_project`.
 This is project-based.
 Moreover, the project configuration is stored in `${PROJECT_ROOT}/.idea`.
-To have both of these maintained between different dev containers you can create placeholder directories in your PVC and the template will handle sym-linking them when the container starts.
+To have both of these preserved between different dev containers you should create placeholder directories in your PVC and the template will handle sym-linking them when the container starts.
-A good place to create those directories as they are project-dependant is in your project root on your PVC, which will look like this in the example we provide
+A good place to create those directories as they are project-dependant is in your project root on your PVC, which will look like this in the example we provide:

 ```
 /mlodata1/moalla/machrou3